NexGenCloud/hyperstack-sdk-python/docs/KeypairApi.md

 Import key pair

 Imports a new key pair for secure shell (SSH) access to your resources.
-To import a new key pair, include the key name, environment name, and public key in the request body.
-For additional information on importing SSH key pairs, [**click here**](https://infrahub-doc.nexgencloud.com/docs/getting-started/create-keypair#importing-an-ssh-key).
+Provide the key name, environment name, and public key in the request body.
+For more details on importing SSH key pairs, [**click here**](https://docs.hyperstack.cloud/docs/api-reference/core-resources/keypairs/import-keypair).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack